-This Frontier presents the recent developments and applications of two-dimensional (2D) amorphous transition metal oxides (TMOs) obtained by supercritial CO2.
-CO2 molecules can affect the crystal transformation of the layered materials and allow diffusive atomic disordering during the exfoliation process.
-Owing to introduction of amorphous structure, the strong localization tail states in gap of transition metal oxides can effectively promote chemical reactions.
-We also discuss the further challenges to be overcome for this class of supercritical CO2 and 2D amorphous materials in the future.
+This Frontier presents the recent developments and applications of two-dimensional (2D) amorphous transition metal oxides (TMOs) obtained by using supercritical CO2.
+CO2 molecules can affect the crystal transformation of layered materials and allow diffusive atomic disordering during the exfoliation process.
+If amorphous structures are introduced into TMOs, the strong localization tail states that exist in the band gap of TMOs can effectively promote chemical reactions.
+We also discuss the future challenges to be overcome for this class of supercritical CO2 and 2D amorphous materials.